benjamin-dcs/gauge-card-pro/README.md

 ### HACS

-Gauge Card Pro is not yet available in HACS.
-Soon a request to be accepted will be created.
+Gauge Card Pro is not yet available in HACS, a request is pending.
 In the meantime, this repo can be added as [`custom repository`](https://www.hacs.xyz/docs/faq/custom_repositories/).

 Use `https://github.com/benjamin-dcs/gauge-card-pro` as **Repository** and `Dashboard` as **Type**